 And I don’t mean picking the right socks to match my shoes or selecting the best movie to watch tonight.
-I mean life-changing decisions that can define your destiny.
+I mean tough, life-changing decisions that can define your destiny.

 I’m tired of overthinking, overanalyzing and obsessing over such dilemmas.
 But I can’t just settle them with a coin toss either.
 And I bet you’re feeling tired just by thinking of the last time you had to make such a choice.

 Remember when you decided to take up that mortgage?
 Or when you finally made up your mind about that career choice?
 That’s exactly the kind of life decisions I’m talking about.

 They’re time-consuming and nerve-wrecking problems that we have to solve — one way or another.
 Get it right and you might open the door to a sparkling career or a happy marriage.
 Get it wrong and you’ll probably end up regretting it forever, dreaming of an elusive “happily ever after”.

 But people have been making such decisions for thousands of years.
 There has to be an easier way to find the right choice.
 There must be some sort of method or system for making such decisions and getting them right.
 And there is.